ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-blocks.md

 {@snippet features/code-block-custom-languages}

 By default, the CSS class of the `<code>` element in the data and editing is generated using the `language` property (prefixed with "language-").
-You can customize it by specifying an optional `class` property:
+You can customize it by specifying an optional `class` property.
+You can set **multiple classes** but **only the first one** will be used as defining language class:

 ```js
 ClassicEditor